Is Cream Cheese Good or Bad For Bodybuilding? (Pros & Cons)

 2. Supports Immune Function

-Due to the prevalence of vitamin A, it is a food to help you boost your immune function.
-A stronger immune system means that you are more likely to spend time at the gym than recovering at home.
+A stronger immune system means you are more likely to spend time at the gym than recovering at home.

-Additionally, it has a small number of antioxidants that help reduce inflammation in the body.
-This also helps boost your immune system.
+Additionally, it has a small number of carotenoid antioxidants (primarily lutein and zeaxanthin) that help reduce inflammation in the body and may also support your immune system.

-Cream cheese has a small number of probiotics.
-Probiotics are healthy bacteria that we can supplement through our food to improve our gut health.
+Cream cheese has a small number of probiotics, which are healthy bacteria you can supplement through your food to improve gut health.

-Increasing your probiotic intake helps you process foods better, which means you are less likely to have stomach problems that prevent you from going to the gym. viavisolutions.com
+Increasing your probiotic intake helps you process foods better, making you less likely to have stomach problems that prevent you from going to the gym.

 1. Low in Protein